jlmesser/mars-rover/README.md

 1. You are given the initial starting point (x,y) of a rover and the direction (N,S,E,W) it is facing.
 2. The rover receives a character array of commands.
+3. Implement commands that move the rover forward/backward (f,b).